Patteerrik/Garden_Grill/README.md

 ### Users (Guests)
 * Users can register, log in and log out.
-* Guests can book a table using a simpl form where they enter their name, date, time and number of guests.
+* Guests can book a table using a simple form where they enter their name, date, time and number of guests.
 * Guests can manage their booking by sending a request email to the restaurant.
 * When a reservation is created, updated or canceled the user recieves a confirmation email.